Elmiene

-Abdala Elamin, known professionally as Elmiene, is a British-Sudanese singer from Oxford.
+Abdala Elamin (born 1 July 2001), known professionally as Elmiene, is a British-Sudanese singer from Oxford.
 He placed fifth in the BBC Sound of 2024 poll and was nominated for the Brit Award for Rising Star in 2025.

 Life and career

 Elmiene was born in Frankfurt, Germany, to Sudanese parents who had moved there in the late 1990s.
 When he was around five years old, his family moved to Oxford, England.

+Elmiene started his career in 2021 after going viral from an Instagram post of him singing D'Angelo's Untitled (How Does It Feel) song.

 Elmiene released his single "Useless (Without You)" on August 14, 2025.
 His mixtape Heat the Streets was released on September 5.